 Unauthorized access and disclosure of government information has become all too common in these times of frequent cyber-attacks.
-As a result, the government has extended mandatory safeguards to non-federal organizations that process, store or transmit Controlled Unclassified Information (CUI) or Covered Defense Information in non-federal information systems.
-These non-federal organizations include contractors, subcontractors and service providers.
-Additionally, CUI is often provided to, or shared with, state and local governments, colleges and universities, and independent research organizations.
-To comply with CUI requirements, government contractor and other organizations processing CUI must fully understand what CUI they store, process, or transmit in the course of doing business with the federal government.
-In many cases, they must also be compliant with NIST 800-171.
+As a result, the government has extended mandatory safeguards - found in NIST SP 800-171 - to non-federal organizations that process, store or transmit Controlled Unclassified Information (CUI) or Covered Defense Information in non-federal information systems.

-If you are a contractor providing services to the U.S. federal government, your organization is responsible for protecting Controlled Unclassified Information (CUI).
-For Department of Defense contractors, DFAR 252.204-7012 & 252.204-7008 require that you implement the safeguards defined by NIST SP 800-171 over these materials by December 31, 2017.
+If you are a contractor providing services to the U.S. federal government, your organization is responsible for protecting CUI.
+For Department of Defense contractors, DFARS 252.204-7012 & 252.204-7008 require that you implement the safeguards defined by NIST SP 800-171 over these materials by December 31, 2017.
 Prior to the deadline, DoD contractors must report any NIST SP 800-171 requirements not implemented, within 30 days of contract award.

 Regardless of the legal or statutory requirement, it makes good business sense to implement the security steps defined by NIST SP 800-171!